omkarkulkarni2704/Trivia-Quest/README.md

 * Retention of knowledge with answer suggestions and explanations.

 # Getting Started
-## Prerequisites
-* A web browser to run the application.
+* Prerequisites:- A web browser to run the application.

 # Installation